-This article explains what mindful eating is, how it works and what you need to do to get started.
+This article explains mindful eating, how it works, and what you need to do to get started.

-Mindful eating is based on mindfulness, a Buddhist concept.
+Mindful eating is based on mindfulness, which is a Buddhist concept.

 Fundamentally, mindful eating involves:

-- Distinguishing between actual hunger and non-hunger triggers for eating.
+- distinguishing between true hunger and non-hunger triggers for eating

-- Engaging your senses by noticing colors, smells, sounds, textures and tastes.
+- engaging your senses by noticing colors, smells, sounds, textures, and flavors

-- Noticing the effects food has on your feelings and figure.
+- noticing the effects food has on your feelings and body

-Bottom Line: Mindful eating relies on mindfulness, a form of meditation.
-Mindful eating is about developing awareness of your experiences, physical cues and feelings about food.
+Mindful eating relies on mindfulness, a form of meditation.
+Mindful eating is about developing awareness of your experiences, physical cues, and feelings about food.

-On top of that, distractions have shifted our attention away from the actual act of eating, and onto televisions, computers and smartphones.
+On top of that, distractions have shifted attention away from the actual act of eating toward televisions, computers, and smartphones.

 Eating has become a mindless act, often done quickly.
-This can be problematic, since it actually takes the brain up to 20 minutes to realize you’re full.
+This can be problematic since it takes time for your brain to register that you’re full.

 By eating mindfully, you restore your attention and slow down, making eating an intentional act instead of an automatic one.